-I am a photojournalist, journalist and anthropologist.
+I am a writer, photographer and anthropologist.
 I love working with humans in extraordinary environments.
 Instead of just scratching the surface, I spend a lot of time exploring and analysing my field of work and research.
 I spent months in Indian Slums, weeks in a village in the desert and nights at hypnotizing rituals of a Pakistani Sufi shrine.
 Due to my ability to adapt to new (social) environments, I am able to connect to others quickly and dive into their worlds.
 I find familiarities where others find strangeness and I see the exceptional in daily routines.

 All people share the same feelings, needs and rights.
 I want to treat everyone with recognizing their dignity and not drawing their life black or white.
 Their stories and images should emphasize the connection between all of us.
 We all laugh and cry.
 We all feel dissapointment and hope.
 We are human.

 Sometimes, however, I need a break.
 Then I love to feel and capture the nature and silence without humans.